Toyota Prius to Get Solar Power

 Although that sounds promising, Toyota has kind of dropped the ball this year by failing to meet demand for the popular hybrid and causing a worldwide Prius shortage.
 Blaming a lack of battery production capacity, Toyota has promised to open another battery facility soon.

-Let’s hope they can actually meet demand for the Prius next year, especially if they plan on including such excellent and logical features as solar powered on-board electronics.
+Let’s hope they can actually meet demand for the Prius next year, especially if they plan on including such excellent and logical features as solar powered on-board electronics, like a solar powered air conditioner.

 Posts Related to Hybrid Electric Vehicles: